kartverket/argokit/v2/README.md

-# ArgoKit
+# ArgoKit v2

 <p align="center">
 <img src="logo.png" alt="ArgoKit Logo" width="300px" />
 </p>

-ArgoKit is a set of reusable jsonnet templates that makes it easier to deploy ArgoCD applications on SKIP.
+ArgoKit v2 is a set of reusable jsonnet templates, building on the old argoKit, that makes it easier to deploy ArgoCD applications on SKIP.
 It is a work in progress and will be updated as we learn more about how to best deploy with ArgoCD on SKIP.
-If you have any questions, please reach out to the #gen-argocd channel in Slack.
+If you have any questions, please reach out to the #gen-argocd or #spire-kartverket-devex-sparring channels in Slack.

 ## Installation